-To make matters worse, programs that Amazon introduced to help with the problem, like Brand Registry, have had huge abuse issues that have been brutal on sellers.
+To make matters worse, programs that Amazon introduced to help with the problem, like Amazon Brand Registry, have had huge abuse issues that have been brutal on sellers.
 It seems like anything Amazon introduces injures a lot of good sellers while we all wait for the “machine learning” to catch up.
 So, color us skeptical about Project Zero.
 We know it won’t be easy.

 Given Amazon’s “let them eat cake,” attitude towards its sellers, I was pleased (surprised) to see Project Zero…even though I know it is not about helping sellers.
 It is about 1) the buyers and 2) public pressure.
 Lately, the media has been aggressively calling out Amazon with story after story:

 From ArsTechnica: Amazon caught selling counterfeits of publisher’s computer books—again